NVIDIA/JAX-Toolbox/docs/nsys-jax.md

   needed for compatibility with `nsys-jax`, this can be applied by running the `nsys-jax-patch-nsys` command and will not be required in other versions of Nsight Systems.

-Only `protoc` is always needed, the remaining dependencies are only required when actually collecting profile data with the `nsys-jax` command, but not when merging collected profile data with `nsys-jax-combine` or running local analyses of profile data.
+Only `protoc` is always needed, `flamegraph.pl` is an optional dependency, and the remaining dependencies are only required when actually collecting profile data with the `nsys-jax` command, but not when merging collected profile data with `nsys-jax-combine` or running local analyses of profile data.

 ## Collecting profile data